farzana-bit/Hex-color/README.md

 # Hex-color
-Its simple project for demo
+Its simple project for demovyyujhasixchaiscbaz xchsavc hgsavx